Pawkkie/Team-Aquas-Asset-Repo/README.md

 ## What is Team Aqua's Asset Repo?

 This is a collection of **_free to use_** assets that are intended to be used for Generation 3 Pokémon decomp hacking, initially created and managed by members of the [Team Aqua's Hideout](https://discord.gg/hX3a63RYzZ) Discord server.
 Note that we recommend forking this repository so you can easily receive and submit new assets; see the [wiki](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki) for instructions.
+All assets are both free to use and edit / iterate on by default, but if any assets specifically mention *not* being free to edit, please respect the author's wishes.

 Want to contribute?
 Ping @Pawkkie in the Discord!